pmaierean/beagebone/converter/README.md

 >crontab -e

-add to the end of the file:
+Assuming that the project was store at /var/lib/cloud9/converter, add to the end of the file:

-@reboot sleep 600 && /var/lib/cloud9/converter/npm run start
+@reboot cd /var/lib/cloud9/converter && npm run start > /var/lib/cloud9/converter/mylog.txt

 Refer to https://opensource.com/article/17/11/how-use-cron-linux